nathanagez/aws-cdk-state-machine-asl/README.md

-# cdk-asl-extractor
+# CDK state machine to ASL definition 🔥
 Convert your CDK state machine to an ASL file.

-This tool only works with CloudFormation stacks
+This tool only works with synthesized CDK's CloudFormation stacks.

+It parses the `DefinitionString` property of a `AWS::StepFunctions::StateMachine`, resolves intrinsic functions and generate an ASL definition file.

+Don't forget to star ⭐

-### How to use
+### How to use ? 🧑‍🏫
 Synthesize your AWS CloudFormation template
 ```
 cdk synth
 ```

-Locate the CloudFormation template and generate ASL definition
+Locate the synthesized CloudFormation template (inside `cdk.out` directory) and generate the ASL definition.
 ```sh
 node ./index.js <path-to-your-cloudformation-json-file>
 ```